glendmaatita/Tolkien/README.md

     title: Home
     ---

+## Pagination
+Pagination is on progress.
+See tag v0.5.1

 ## Deployment
 Check [Heston](http://github.com/glendmaatita/heston/) on Github for easy deployment using FTP.
 If you use Heston, just run this command below to deploy your site that generated with Tolkien to your FTP Server

     vendor\bin\heston ftp://username:password@ftp.domain.tld:port myblog/_sites/ "_your_comment_"

+## Other
+For documentation in Bahasa (Indonesian) Version, please refer to [My Blog](http://glend.beenarylab.com/2013/09/24/tolkien.html)

 License
 ----